Carolyn Creswell: Philanthropy

 Creswell was formerly a board member for the Victorian Equal Opportunity and Human Rights Commission (2009-2012), Stephanie Alexander Kitchen Garden Foundation (2010-2017) and the Human Rights Law Centre (2015-2018).
 She's currently an ambassador of the Asylum Seekers Resource Centre and Smiling Mind and the patron of St Kilda Gatehouse.
 Creswell is also a graduate member of the Australian Institute of Company Directors and the Young Presidents' Organization.
 Among other roles, Creswell currently works on the professional keynote circuit.

 Personal life

-Creswell lives in Melbourne with her husband Peter Creswell and four children (Will, Lily, Oliver and Grace Creswell).
+Creswell lives in Melbourne with her husband Peter Creswell and four children.